TiredGhost8/Pediatric-Equipment-Exchange/README.md

 ## Project Structure

-After extracting the ZIP, you may see an extra wrapper folder like:

-Pediatric-Equipment-Exchange/

-Inside it, the actual project is:
+When extracting the ZIP, please extract it into your Downloads folder instead of inside itself to avoid a duplicate wrapping folder.

+The ROOT PROJECT FOLDER is:

 Pediatric-Equipment-Exchange-main/

-This is the ROOT PROJECT FOLDER.

 Inside ROOT you will find: